 Being sexier.
 Did you know that confidence is sexy?
 Confidence is paramount in what women find attractive in men.
 And for confident men, confidence is sexy in women too.

 Reducing negative thoughts.
 Greater self-confidence allows you to experience freedom from self-doubt and negative thoughts about yourself.
-This is important and if interested in a great technique go here.

 Experiencing more fearlessness.
 Greater confidence makes you more willing to take smart risks and more able to move outside your normal comfort zone.
 It helps you have “the courage to fail in order to succeed,” which is the most ubiquitous of the 12 Fearless Leaders Success Secrets in my book, Fearless Leaders.